The Microphones: Subsequent Microphones releases and performances

 In January 2007, a one-off 7" single was released under the Microphones moniker, titled Two Songs by the Microphones.
 In 2008, The Glow Pt.
 2 was reissued by K Records with an additional disc of outtakes and rarities.
 In March 2011, Elv(e)rum re-recorded the Microphones' song "I Lost My Wind" for the compilation Collaborate With a 1940s Wire Recorder.
 In 2013, the Microphones' four studio albums (in addition to the singles compilation Song Islands) were remastered and reissued on Elverum's own label, P.W.
 Elverum & Sun, Ltd. In 2016, a compilation of the Microphones' early cassette releases was released as Early Tapes: 1996–1998.

 Elverum played a one-off concert in Anacortes, WA under the name the Microphones in June 2019, performing alongside D+, Black Belt Eagle Scout, and Little Wings.

 On August 7, 2020, Elverum released a new Microphones album: Microphones in 2020.
-The album is a 44:44 single song about Elverum's own life and search of meaning.
+The album consists of a 44:44 single song about Elverum's own life and search of meaning.

-On January 13, 2022, Elverum announced a comprehensive retrospective box set, Completely Everything, 1996–2021 which will contain the entire Microphones discography; Elverum also implied that it would be the final release from the Microphones.
+On January 13, 2022, Elverum announced a comprehensive retrospective box set, Completely Everything, 1996–2021 which contains the entire Microphones discography; Elverum also stated that it would be the final release from the Microphones.